Dovezella/motif-mark/README.md

 If you desire to edit the script for your own purposes, there are details commented in the code for what is required for it to work in its current conception.
 - specific for loops, and "genes" variable name for oneline_fasta function output

+If the headers of the fasta file differ greatly from the example given Figure_1.fasta, then the script may need to be modified to grab the proper components needed.